jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *Increment Sy from selected row*    Takes value for sy in the selected row, asks user for step and inserts incremented sy values to all higher rows.
 Step can be negative.
 Great if user needs to step through the sample at fixed distances.

-*Copy row values to Table Clipboard*    Copies values in selected row into string ("Table Clipboard") and saves it for later use.
-There is only ONE Table Clipboard string available to users, copying new row in Table Clipboard will overwrite existing content.
+*Copy row values to Clipboard*    Copies values in selected rows into "Table Clipboard" and saves it for later use.
+There is only ONE Table Clipboard available to users, copying selected rows in Table Clipboard will overwrite existing content.

-*Paste Table Clipboard to row*    Pastes the values stored in above "Copy" command into the selected row.
+*Paste Clipboard to rows*    Pastes the values stored in above "Copy" command into the selected rows.
 Overwrites existing values.
 Note: Table Clipboard is not emptied by this command, same content can be pasted many times.
+Important: *you need to select same number of rows as target as is in Clipboard stored*

-*Insert new row with Table Clipboard*    Creates a new row and pastes the values stored in above "Copy" command into the selected row.
+*Insert new rowS with Table Clipboard*    Creates a new Arrows and pastes the values stored in above "Copy" command into the selected row.
 Note: Table Clipboard is not emptied by this command, same content can be pasted many times.
+In this case all rows from clipboard are pastes as block below the top selected row in the table.
+To make this most obvious, select just one row and content will be all pasted as one block below it.

-NOTE: for now Table Clipboard handles only ONE line at time and only one line can be selected in the table anyway.
-More lines may be coming later.
+NOTE: Table Clipboard can handle one or many selected lines from the table.
+Most tools handle multiple selected lines, hopefully logically...

 *******

 **Option Controls**